EUDR: Donau Soja supports members and partners in implementation

 The Role of Donau Soja

 Certified goods do not automatically guarantee compliance with the EUDR.
-Article 11 – Risk Mitigation – mentions on-site audits and certification as an option for risk minimisation, but they do not relieve from the due diligence process or liability.
+Article 11 – Risk Mitigation and the official EUDR Guidanc – mention on-site audits and third-party certification as an option for risk minimisation, but they do not relieve from the due diligence process or liability.

 With Donau Soja / Europe Soya certified soya, it is ensured that the soya is deforestation- and conversion-free, with the cut-off date 2008, and produced in accordance with national legislation.
 Thus, the requirements of Donau Soja / Europe Soya are stricter than the EUDR requirements.